ElaXan/GCAndroid/README.md

 If you don't understand this or the setup, you can watch video tutorials on YouTube\
 Click the YouTube logo to redirect to video tutorials

 ## Edit Mongodb Database

 If you want to edit mongodb database, you can use [this app](https://play.google.com/store/apps/details?id=com.mongolime.app)\
-If you don't have money to buy the app, you can search for other apks or search for the cracked version of the app that exists in the Internet...
+If you don't have money to buy an app, you can look for other apps or look for crack apps on the internet

 Make sure MongoDB is running using this command
 ```bash